 Medical Editor: John P. Cunha, DO, FACOEP

-Ephedrine is used to treat breathing problems (as a bronchodilator), nasal congestion (as a decongestant), low blood pressure problems (orthostatic hypotension), or myasthenia gravis.
+Ephedrine is a central nervous system stimulant used to treat breathing problems (as a bronchodilator), nasal congestion (as a decongestant), low blood pressure problems (orthostatic hypotension), or myasthenia gravis.
 Ephedrine is also used to treat narcolepsy, menstrual problems (dysmenorrhea), or urine-control problems.
-It is a central nervous system stimulant.
-This medication is available in generic form.
-Common side effects include nervousness, anxiety, dizziness, headache, nausea, loss of appetite, or trouble sleeping.
+Ephedrine is available in generic form.

 Our Ephedrine Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.